 For a healthy lunch or dinner try a Black Bean Quinoa Burger!
 This easy recipe is gluten free and loaded with spices.
-These quinoa black bean burgers are perfect for Meatless Monday.
+This Black Bean and Quinoa Burger Recipe is perfect for Meatless Monday.
 Vegetarian with a vegan option.

 If you have followed for long, you know that I’ve explored many different diet trend over the years.